dcdpr/did-btc1/chapters/CRUD-Operations.md

 Integrity proof following the Authorization Capabilities (ZCAP-LD) and VC Data Integrity specifications.

-The algorithm returns the invoked DID Update Payload.
+The algorithm returns the invoked ::DID Update Payload::.

 1. Set `privateKeyBytes` to the result of retrieving the private key bytes associated with the `verificationMethod` value.
 How this is achieved is left to